Planted in Wellness: Plants for Heart Health

 As of 2006, one third of deaths of females in California were due to heart disease.
 Do you think these stats are decreasing?
 Perhaps.
 It depends largely on the demographics and healthy food resources in each area.

 In Kern County as of 2019, nearly 70% of the population is dealing with weight concerns - obese or overweight which contributes to the health epidemic and increases healthcare costs.
 (This figure has increased nearly ten percent from 9 years ago.)
 When I first moved to Ridgecrest (NE corner of Kern County), I considered it to be a food desert but have always been thankful to have a smoothie & salad shop that serves some of the healthiest options in town!
-One of the local family-owned gyms partnered with several restaurants in town offering a lighter fare menu for clients and guests to enjoy while with out with family / friends still honoring their nutritional needs.
+One of the local family-owned gyms partnered with several restaurants in town offering a lighter fare menu for clients and guests to enjoy.

-One of the ways I do my part is by asking the grocery chains to lower their prices on organic produce ($3-4 a pound for organic apples is ridiculous!) and request that they carry certain brands.
-Things are changing but we have a long ways to go because the education on quality and source (reading and understanding ingredients) is few and far between but that's where a nutrition & lifestyle coach comes in.
-I'll help you navigate the food aisles!
+When it comes to having variety in the stores: one of the ways I do my part is by asking the grocery chains to lower their prices on organic produce ($3-4 a pound for organic apples is ridiculous!) and request that they carry certain brands.
+Things are changing but we have a long ways to go because the education on quality and source (reading and understanding ingredients) is few and far between but that's where a health coach can come in.
+Together, we can talk about the tools to better equip you the next time you shop at the grocery store!

 1 in 4 Kern County residents die from heart disease.